pd93/plog/README.md

 ## Features

-- **Speed** - Your logger shouldn't slow you slow.
-PLog is fast, lightweight and has *no dependencies*
+- **Speed** - Your logger shouldn't slow your software down.
+PLog is fast, lightweight and has *no dependencies*.
-- **Multi-Writer** - You shouldn't have to choose between logging to a file or stdout.
-PLog lets you do both while specifying different formats and log levels.
+- **Multiple Outputs** - No more multi-writers.
+PLog lets you write to as many outputs as you like.
+Each output can specify its own format and log level.
-- **Multiple Formats**
+- **Multiple Formats** - Output your logs in a format that suits your needs.
-  - `Text` - A pretty printed plaintext string with color support
+  - `Text` - A pretty printed plaintext string with color support.
-  - `JSON` - Record your logs in a parsable format
+  - `JSON` - Each log gets stored as a JSON object to allow parsing and filtering.
   - More to come...

+## Roadmap

 - **Log Reader** - No more nano or vim to read you logs.
 PLog include a binary to parse your logs, filter them and display them in a readable format.

-## Roadmap

 - **Log File Rotation** - Plog can automatically generate and rotate log files.
 You can specify custom conditions for when these files should be rotated and how to name them.

 ## Installation